Powder coating is a kind of finishing option for surfaces that includes a thin film to protect the surface against chemicals and corrosion.

 It can be tricky to get the thickness that you want from the finish.
 The lack of control may result in uneven thickness levels, which can affect the overall texture of the end result.

-If the powder coating runs, then you’ll have to completely redo the entire process.
-This can be time-consuming and frustrating.
+Moreover, if the powder coating runs, then you’ll have to completely redo the entire process which can be time-consuming and frustrating.

 Powder Coating vs. Sacrificial Plating – What’s the Difference?